Ngala kaadatj nidja Wadandi boodja

 We acknowledge we are in Wadandi country and pay our respects to elders past and present

-Our objective is to restore and protect the iconic Ludlow Tuart Forest, and the historic Ludlow settlement for the benefit of future generations, biodiversity, tourism, education and research.
+is to restore and protect the iconic Ludlow Tuart Forest, and the heritage listed Ludlow mill and settlement for the benefit of future generations, biodiversity, tourism, education and research.

 We need your help

 This year is especially busy for the Ludlow Tuart Forest Restoration Group.
 We have 3 major events as detailed below and need help.

 There will be a member and public planting day at the Ludlow Forestry Settlement on Sunday 25 June 2023

 Tuart seedlings will be planted in a fenced area within our own lease.
 There will be morning and afternoon sessions

 The Ludlow Art Prize will be awarded for the best Australian landscape painting and the best Sculpture.
 The competition is open to artists who reside in the South West of WA

 We need trades and volunteer help to restore one of our Ludlow buildings to create the Ludlow Gallery.
 Everyone needs an art gallery!
 Currently, it's a pre-loved 1940`s heritage listed timber and iron shed with lots of character.
 We just need to keep the character and fill in the holes!

 We will also need help during the lead-up to the art prize opening and exhibition Wednesday 4 to Sunday 8 October 2023